Brooke Hendrix

-Brooke Tatum Hendrix (born May 6, 1993) is an American soccer player who plays as a defender for Reading in the Women's Super League.
+Brooke Tatum Hendrix (born May 6, 1993) is an American soccer player who plays as a defender for Tampa Bay Sun in the USL Super League.

 College career

 Hendrix played college soccer at Southern Miss from 2011 to 2014.

 Club career

+Early career

 In 2016 Hendrix attended trials in the Netherlands with SC Heerenveen and AFC Ajax, but was not contracted by either team.
 Instead she played in the summer season with Atlanta Silverbacks and ended 2016 in Scotland with Glasgow Rangers.
 Keen to keep playing when the Scottish season ended, she signed for Swiss club FC Staad in January 2017.

 Hendrix represented Fylkir in the 2017 Úrvalsdeild, then joined Brescia ahead of the 2017–18 Serie A season.
 With the Biancoazzurre she was a runner-up in the league and the cup and played in the UEFA Champions League.
 She signed for English FA WSL club West Ham in July 2018.

+Washington Spirit

+On January 2, 2020, Hendrix returned back to the US, signing with the Washington Spirit.
+She was waived by the club on December 21, 2020.

+Racing Louisville

-Hendrix was acquired by Racing Louisville in December 2020.
+Hendrix was picked up by Racing Louisville on December 30, 2020.